Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 ## Selection of units

 The units for the mapped columns can either be a specified value or come from a column.
-When the units come from a column each data point can have a distinct unit.
+When the units come from a column each data point can have a distinct unit, the dimension of all the units of a dataset should be the same though.
 In the unit dialog, there is a toggle to select which mode of unit definition the user wants.
 When being set to a specified value, if this value is also specified as part of the header name  (e.g. Time[h]) is automatically recognized by the importer.
 The user can edit the unit (when a unit is available) by opening the dialog in the column "Edit extra fields" of the corresponding mapping row.

 ![Setting the units manually](../assets/images/part-5/ImporterSetUnits.png)

 ![Setting the units from a column](../assets/images/part-5/ImporterSelectUnitFromColumn.png)

+When setting the unit manually the user can select the dimension and then the dropdown menu with the units will be filled automatically with the units corresponding to that selected dimension.

 ## LLOQ